zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/response-file/response-file.md

 ```
 OCIAUTHENTICATIONDETAILS_REGIONID=us-phoenix-1
 ```
-The __OCIAUTHENTICATIONDETAILS REGIONID__ parameter specifies the OCI Region Identifier.
+The __OCIAUTHENTICATIONDETAILS REGIONID__ parameter specifies the Oracle Cloud Infrastructure Region Identifier.
 In the following task, when preparing the response file, instructions on where to find this parameter will be provided.